Deadliest Night for St. Louis Politie

 Post-Dispatch artikel over het incident van september 4, 1900

-Beckmann was a twenty-six year old police officer and veteran of the Spanish-American War.
+Beckmann was a twenty-six-year-old police officer and veteran of the Spanish-American War.
 Beckman fought at the battle of San Juan Hill, which made Theodore Roosevelt’s Rough Riders famous.

 Beckman gebruikt de telefooncel op Eighteenth Street tussen Washington en Carr Avenue.
 Zoals Beckmann opende de telefooncel, hij schreeuwde en viel achterover.
 Omstanders brachten hem naar de nabijgelegen Protestantse Ziekenhuis, waar hij nooit meer bij bewustzijn.
 De afdeling had om het nieuws te breken om zijn moeder, een weduwe, die met Beckmann leefde.